 Kimco Realty Corp.
-(NYSE: KIM) is a real estate investment trust (REIT) headquartered in New Hyde Park, New York, that owns and operates North America's largest publicly traded portfolio of neighborhood and community shopping centers.
-As of December 31, 2013, the company owned interests in 852 shopping centers comprising 125 million square feet of
+(NYSE: KIM) is a real estate investment trust (REIT) headquartered in New Hyde Park, New York, that owns and operates North America's largest publicly traded portfolio of open-air shopping centers.
+As of December 31, 2014, the company owned interests in 754 shopping center properties comprising 109.5 million square feet of leasable